 I installed OmniFocus 2 for iOS, but it didn’t overwrite the iPhone app.
 Do I need to keep both installed?

 Since it’s a separate application, installing OmniFocus 2 for iOS won’t overwrite the existing app.
-However, once you’ve launched the universal app and set it up to sync with your existing data, you’re welcome to remove the iPhone-only app with a white checkmark from your device.
+However, once you’ve opened the universal app and set it up to sync with your existing data, you’re welcome to remove the iPhone-only app with a white checkmark from your device.

 What if I want to leave both apps on my device?
 Will this cause a conflict?

 It’s safe to leave both apps installed simultaneously, if you prefer!
 That said, it’ll probably be less confusing if you only have the one installed.

 Does this mean you’re retiring OmniFocus 2 for iPhone?
 Will my app continue to be updated?